New York City transit fares: History

 The dramatic decrease in evasion during this period coincided with a reinvigorated Transit Police, a 25% expansion of the NYPD police, and a general drop in crime in U.S. cities.
 In the city, crime rate decline begun in 1991 under Mayor David Dinkins and continued through next two decades under mayors Rudolph Giuliani and Michael Bloomberg.
-Some observers credited the “broken windows” approach to law enforcement where minor crimes like evasion are routinely prosecuted, and statistical crimefighting tools, whereas others have indicated different reasons for crime reduction.
+Some observers credited the "broken windows" approach to law enforcement where minor crimes like evasion are routinely prosecuted, and statistical crimefighting tools, whereas others have indicated different reasons for crime reduction.
 Regardless of causality, evasion checks resulted in many arrests for outstanding warrants or weapons charges, likely contributing somewhat to public safety improvements.
-Arrests weren't the only way to combat evasions, and by the early 1990s NYCTA was examining methods to improve fare control passenger throughputs, reduce fare collection costs, and maintain control over evasions and general crime.
+Arrests were not the only way to combat evasions, and by the early 1990s NYCTA was examining methods to improve fare control passenger throughputs, reduce fare collection costs, and maintain control over evasions and general crime.
 The AFC system was being designed, and evasion-preventing capability was a key consideration.

 TA's queuing studies concluded that purchasing tokens from clerks was not efficient.
-Preventing ‘slug’ use required sophisticated measures like tokens with metal alloy centers and electronic token verification devices.
-To provide better access control, the NYCTA experimented with floor-to-ceiling gates and “high wheel” turnstiles.
-Prototypes installed as a “target hardening” trial at 110th Street/Lexington Avenue station reduced evasions compared to nearby “control” stations.
-However, controls consisting entirely of “high-wheels” created draconian, prison-like environments, with detrimental effects on station aesthetics.
+Preventing 'slug' use required sophisticated measures like tokens with metal alloy centers and electronic token verification devices.
+To provide better access control, the NYCTA experimented with floor-to-ceiling gates and "high-wheel" turnstiles.
+Prototypes installed as a "target hardening" trial at 110th Street/Lexington Avenue station reduced evasions compared to nearby "control" stations.
+However, controls consisting entirely of "high wheels" created draconian, prison-like environments, with detrimental effects on station aesthetics.
 Compromises with more secure low-turnstile designs were difficult, as AFC did not prevent fare evasion.

 Production Automated Fare Collection (AFC) implementation began on January 6, 1994.
 New turnstiles, including unstaffed high wheels, and floor-to-ceiling service gates, featured lessons learned from trials.
 As AFC equipment was rolled out, evasion plummeted.
 Fare abuse agents, together with independent monitoring, were eliminated.

 In December 2018, in the midst of a transit crisis, the MTA announced that as many as four percent of subway riders and 16 percent of bus riders each day might not be paying fares, amounting to 208,000 subway riders and 384,000 bus riders per day.
 In response, Byford stated that the MTA was studying ways to physically prevent fare evaders from jumping over subways turnstiles, or entering the rear doors of buses where they did not need to pay.

+In the final quarter of 2023, the MTA reported 13 percent of subway riders and 45 percent of bus riders had fare evaded, up from 5 percent and 20.6 percent, respectively, in 2019.